-This page describes how to use Python's rpy2 package to run R and Python code in the same notebook.
+This page describes how to use Python's rpy2 package to run R and Python code in the same notebook file.

 Before you begin

-Create a notebook for use with R and Python
+Create a notebook file for use with R and Python

-Select Open JupyterLab for the R instance that you want to open.
+Next to the R instance that you want to open, click Open JupyterLab.

-Select File -> New -> Notebook.
-Select the Python 3 kernel for your new notebook.
+Select the Python 3 kernel for your new notebook file.

-Select File -> Rename notebook and change the name of the untitled notebook to something meaningful, such as "rpy2.ipynb."
+Select File > Rename notebook and change the name of the untitled notebook file to something meaningful, such as "rpy2.ipynb."

 Use rpy2 to import R objects

-In the notebook's first code cell, enter the following:
+In the notebook file's first code cell, enter the following command:

-To add a code cell to the notebook, click the notebook's + button.
+To add a code cell, click the notebook file'sInsert a cell below button.

 In the new code cell, enter the following: